Kjelll/Portfolio/AoE/AoE_doc.md

 # Age of Empires Game Design:
-Of course proper GDDs would be a collaboration of several game designers and updated over the iterations by a whole development team, but this would be a first draft to start from, add and improve upon.
+Of course proper GDDs would be a collaboration of several game designers and updated over many iterations by a whole development team, but these snippets would be a first draft to start from, add and improve upon.

 ## UI Wireframe
 As an exercise I created a quick wireframe sketch of the main in game UI.